khepf/playingtimetracker/README.md

 ### Soon to be a playing time tracker for soccer

 #### todo list

-- able to create user to firebase but
-  - no redirect
-  - unknown action type: fetchUser error in console
+- unknown action type: fetchUser error in console when creating user

 - fix icons for login, register, logout in topToolbar
 - add v-if and v-else to topToolbar